Support

 What should I do if I notice a bug?

-Please send us feedback through this form so we can fix the issue.
+Please send us feedback through this so we can fix the issue.

 The application is running very slowly.
 What can I do?